sanderbroos/jas-rush-hour/README.md

 * Hill_climber:
     Solves by improving a random generated solution.
 Fast and precise
 * Iterative_deepening:
+    Solves by searching deeper and deeper
 * Manual:
     User can try to solve the puzzle manualy
 * ModAstar:
+    Solves by improving a random generated solution using Astar and a specific heuristic.
+Very slow and unprecise.
 * Randomise:
     Solves by randomly trying moves.
 Very fast but unprecise